 - Ethnographic analogy

-My other major interest is in community archaeology and public engagement, and I am currently working to inspire creative engagement with the historic and archaeological landscapes of Wales as part of my role as Public Engagement Manager at Cadw, the historic environment service for the Welsh Government.
+My other major interest is in community archaeology and public engagement, and I am currently working to inspire creative engagement with the historic and archaeological landscapes of Wales as part of my role as Heritage & Arts Manager at Cadw, the historic environment service for the Welsh Government.

 Reynolds, F. 2014.
-In press.
 Early Neolithic shamans: performance and healing at Hambledon Hill, Dorset.
 In McInnes E, Gemi-Iordanou E, Gorden S, Matthew R, Petitt R, eds.
-Medicine, healing and performance: beyond the bounds of science?
+Medicine, Healing and Performance, 6–24.
 Oxford: Oxbow Books.

-Reynolds, F. and Adams, D. 2013.
-In press.
+Reynolds, F. and Adams, D. 2014.
 Sound and performance in public archaeology: examining the benefits of outdoor learning with creative engagement at the Neolithic site of Tinkinswood burial chamber, south Wales.
-Time and mind: the journal of archaeology, consciousness and culture.
+Time & Mind: The Journal of Archaeology, Consciousness and Culture, Vol 1(1), 13–31.
 London: Routledge.

 Reynolds, F. 2013.
 Tracing Neolithic worldviews: Shamanism, Irish passage tomb art and altered states of consciousness.
 In Adams C, Waldstein A, Sessa B, Luke D, King D, eds.
 Breaking Convention: Essays on Psychedelic Consciousness, 22–37.
 London: Strange Attractor Press.

 Reynolds, F. 2011.
 Totemism and food taboos in the Early Neolithic: A feast of roe deer at the Coneybury ‘Anomaly’, Wiltshire, southern Britain.
-In Thomas, J. and H. Lamdin-Whymark (eds), Beyond the mundane: regional perspectives on Neolithic pit deposition.
+In Thomas, J. and H. Lamdin-Whymark (eds), Beyond the Mundane: Regional Perspectives on Neolithic Pit Deposition, 171–186.
 Neolithic Studies Group seminar papers.
 Oxford: Oxbow Books.